 Internships or work experience

 An internship is a period of work offered by an organisation, usually lasting for a fixed period.
 You can offer these to anyone who may be seeking to strengthen their work experience, for example those who have been unemployed for a length of time, or current students and recent school, college or university leavers.

 Organisations should consider a range of internships or work experience opportunities, including supported internships or apprenticeships for those with learning disabilities.
-You can find out more about supporting people with learning disabilities on our web page.

 Offering an apprenticeship or traineeship programme can be a cost-effective way to create a skilled, flexible and motivated workforce.
 These programmes can offer employment opportunities to candidates who may not have been able to access employment in the NHS through other routes.
 Apprenticeships can reduce training and recruitment costs and improve retention.
 You can read more about apprenticeship policy and view case studies and resources on our apprenticeship web pages.